Gaza City: Education

 According to the PCBS, in 1997, approximately over 90% of Gaza's population over the age of 10 was literate.
 Of the city's population, 140,848 were enrolled in schools (39.8% in elementary school, 33.8% in secondary school, and 26.4% in high school).
 About 11,134 people received bachelor diplomas or higher diplomas.

 In 2006, there were 210 schools in Gaza; 151 were run by the Education Ministry of the Palestinian National Authority, 46 were run by the United Nations Relief and Works Agency, and 13 were private schools.
 A total of 154,251 students were enrolled and 5,877 teachers were employed.
 The currently downtrodden economy has affected education in the Gaza Strip severely.
 In September 2007, a UNRWA survey in the Gaza Strip revealed that there was a nearly 80% failure rate in schools grades four to nine, with up to 90% failure rates in mathematics.
-In January 2008, the United Nations Children's Fund reported that schools in Gaza had been canceling classes that were high on energy consumption, such as information technology or science labs, and extra curricular activities.
+In January 2008, the United Nations Children's Fund reported that schools in Gaza had been canceling classes that were high on energy consumption, such as information technology or science labs, and extracurricular activities.

 Universities

 Gaza has many universities.
 The four main universities in the city are al-Azhar University – Gaza, al-Quds Open University, al-Aqsa University and the Islamic University of Gaza.
-The Islamic University, consisting of ten facilities, was founded by a group of businessmen in 1978, making it the first University in Gaza.
+The Islamic University, consisting of ten facilities, was founded by a group of businessmen in 1978, making it the first university in Gaza.
 It had an enrollment of 20,639 students.
 Al-Azhar is generally secular and was founded in 1992.
 Al-Aqsa University was established in 1991.
 Al-Quds Open University established its Gaza Educational Region campus in 1992 in a rented building in the center of the city originally with 730 students.
 Because of the rapid increase of the number of students, it constructed the first university owned building in the Nasser District.
 In 2006–07, it had an enrollment of 3,778 students.

 Public library

 The Public Library of Gaza is located off Wehda Street and has a collection of nearly 10,000 books in Arabic, English and French.
 A total area of about 1410 m2, the building consists of two floors and a basement.
 The library was opened in 1999 after cooperation dating from 1996 by Gaza under mayor Aoun Shawa, the municipality of Dunkirk, and the World Bank.
-The library's primary objectives are to provide sources of information that meets the needs of beneficiaries, provide necessary facilities for access to available information sources, and organizing various cultural programs such as, cultural events, seminars, lectures, film presentations, videos, art and book exhibitions.
+The library's primary objectives are to provide sources of information that meet the needs of beneficiaries, provide necessary facilities for access to available information sources, and organizing various cultural programs such as, cultural events, seminars, lectures, film presentations, videos, art and book exhibitions.

-On 27 November 2023, the Public Library was destroyed by Israeli airstrike.
+The Public Library was destroyed by an Israeli airstrike on 27 November 2023.